jhwohlgemuth/my-virtual-machine-setup/dev-with-docker/README.md

 > While holding <kbd>shift</kbd>, right-click `C:/path/to/folder` directory and select "Open PowerShell window here"

-2. Clone this repository and navigate to `dev-with-docker` directory:
+2. Clone this repository and navigate to `dev-with-containers` directory:

     ```bash
     git clone https://github.com/jhwohlgemuth/env
-    cd env/dev-with-docker
+    cd env/dev-with-containers
     ```

 3. Build an environemt for development with the `make` command: